 - Micro-cap: Below Rs 200 Cr

-Also the concept of Risk and Return is applicable here too.
+Also, the concept of Risk and Return is applicable here too.
 Small companies are riskier than large ones.
 So due to the increased risk, many of the smaller companies tend to give higher returns than large or mid-cap companies.
 Of course, the proportion of small companies not doing well is also higher than those among their larger counterparts.

-Many of the large cap stocks are of high quality, well-established companies with stable or growing earnings.
+Many of the large-cap stocks are of high quality, well-established companies with stable or growing earnings.
 The stocks of these companies are known as blue-chip stocks.
 The perceived risk associated with these companies is also very low.
 Examples - Many stocks that are part of Sensex or Nifty 50 index.

-On basis of Growth / Value / Income
+Types of stocks on basis of Growth / Value / Income

 This classification of stocks depends on the nature of business, its profit distribution policy and general assessment of price vs. actual intrinsic value.

 These are stocks that according to some financial analysis ratios, are trading at prices that are less than their actual (intrinsic) values.
-Some of the popularly used ratios to assess reasonability of price against embedded value are:
+Some of the popularly used ratios to assess reasonability of price against embedded value is: